A modular construction of type theories: Examples of sub-theories of the theory

 Adding the two axioms ($\o$) and ($\arr$) to Predicate logic defines Simple type theory.
 Indeed, Simple type theory is the theory of propositional contents and functions.
 A simple type $T$ is naturally translated to \lpr{} as a term $T$ of type $\Set$, using types $\bliota$ and $\o$ and the arrow construction $\arr$.
 The higher order terms are shallowly translated: $\lambda$-abstractions and applications are translated using respectively \lpr{}'s $\lambda$-abstractions and applications.

 The 10 axioms ($\I$), ($\Set$), ($\bliota$), ($\El$), ($\Prop$), $(\Prf)$, ($\imp$), ($\fa$), ($\o$), and ($\arr$) define Minimal simple type theory.
 And this theory can be proven equivalent to more common formulations of Minimal simple type theory \cite{assaf15phd,expressing}.
 Just like we can save the declaration ($\I$-decl) and the rule ($\bliota$-red) by replacing everywhere $\I$ with $\El~\bliota$, we could save the declaration ($\Prop$-decl) and the rule ($\o$-red) by replacing everywhere $\Prop$ with $\El~\o$.
 This presentation is the usual presentation of Simple type theory in \lpr{} \cite{expressing} with 8 declarations and 3 reduction rules.
-However, if we remove the symbol $\Prop$, the obtained presentation of Simple type theory is not an extension of Minimal predicate logic anymore.
+However, doing so, the obtained presentation of Simple type theory is not an extension of Minimal predicate logic anymore.